Australia tracking fresh COVID-19 cluster in Melbourne linked to Sydney outbreak

 READ: Australia extends lockdown in Sydney as COVID-19 spreads

-Australia is battling to contain an outbreak of the highly infectious Delta virus strain in its largest city, Sydney, which has infected nearly 900 people.
+Australia is battling to contain an outbreak of the highly infectious Delta virus strain in its largest city, Sydney.
 The virus crossed borders into Victoria and South Australia after an infectious team of furniture movers from Sydney visited both states for work.

 In South Australia, authorities have identified a third venue visited by the workers, while two regional towns in New South Wales (NSW), including one near the border with Victoria and about 500km southwest of Sydney, were on alert after the team stopped at service stations.